What is Chain Link Fence?

 What Color Does Chain Link Fence Come In?

 When you think of a chain link fence, you probably envision a silver or gray color.
-However, did you know it comes in other colors too?
+However, did you know chain link fencing comes in other colors too?

 Green, Black, Brown and White are standard colors.
 Furthermore, manufacturers can color match the color of their material giving you the option to choose custom colors for special projects.

-Just like the custom heights, custom colors will have setup fees from the manufacture.
+Just like the custom heights, custom colors will have setup fees from the manufacture effecting the chain link fence cost.
 However, most consumers stick with the standard ones.

 Galvanized or Silver

-The gray or silver color on fence comes from the coating that covers the metal.
+The gray or silver color on chain link fencing comes from the coating that covers the metal.
 Galvanized is the most popular coating.
 It helps protect against the elements, preventing the metal from rusting.